penincillin/DREAM/readme.md

 ## Train DREAM Block
 ### stitch Training
 Prepare the feature extracted from any face recognition model (You could use the pretrained model we prepared).
-We prepared a piece of sample data which could be download from [Google Drive](https://drive.google.com/file/d/1x1K8MxAnVtpfaN3DfO4bdcKH39mmplj-/view?usp=sharing)
+We prepared a piece of sample data which could be download from [Google Drive](https://drive.google.com/file/d/1x1K8MxAnVtpfaN3DfO4bdcKH39mmplj-/view?usp=sharing) &nbsp; &nbsp; [Baidu Yun](https://pan.baidu.com/s/1SUFIdfs03SKnJLXK-QLbWw)
 - Download the sample data
 ```bash
 mkdir data